Rural valleys assets upgrade

 WaterNSW is continuing to deliver the statewide Rural Valleys Asset maintenance program.
-This program will refurbish and restore various assets across dams, weirs, regulators and water supply infrastructure.
-This is to ensure the condition of our assets are maintained and the needs of our customers are continued to be met whilst providing a safe work environment for our workers.
+This program is refurbishing and restoring various assets across dams, weirs, regulators and water supply infrastructure.
+This is to ensure the condition of our assets are maintained and the needs of our customers continue to be met whilst providing a safe work environment for our workers.

 Initiated in 2017, the program aims to improve access conditions, facilitate efficient water delivery and ensure that infrastructure continues to meet current operation and safety standards, environmental and heritage requirements.

 The second program of work is underway with ongoing construction and maintenance works due for completion by the end of 2021.

 Works will be completed in stages as sites are prioritised based on current condition and with the more critical assets being scheduled first.
 Remaining sites will be assessed and scheduled in future work programs.